-On March 2, 2007, Freegold announced the signing of an Exploration with Option to Lease agreement on the Vinasale gold project.
+In 2007, Freegold signed an Exploration with Option to Lease agreement on the Vinasale gold project.
 Vinasale is located 16 air miles south of McGrath, Alaska in a north trending belt of igneous intrusion-related deposits that includes the 39.3 million oz Donlin Creek deposit and the high grade Nixon Fork copper-gold deposit.
 The Vinasale property is under option from Doyon, Limited an Alaskan native regional corporation, which holds 100% fee simple surface and subsurface rights to the project.

 Significant gold mineralization was first discovered at Vinasale by Central Alaska Gold Company (CAGC) in 1990.
 Subsequent drilling by CAGC and then joint venture partner Placer Dome established an initial gold resource of 614,000 oz (10.4 million tons @ 0.057 oz/ton).
 While the gold mineralization was found to be refractory, metallurgical testing showed that up to 95% of the gold reported to the flotation concentrate, thereby considerably reducing the volume of material that would need to be processed in order to recover the gold.
 The property was subsequently optioned by ASA Montague in 1994 and additional soil sampling, followed by limited in-fill and expansion drilling was successful in further increasing the gold resource in the Central Zone to 920,000 oz (18.04 million tons @ 0.051 oz/ton).
 (Note that these resource figures are historical in nature and are provided for informational purposes only.
-They are not 43-101 compliant, and as such should not be relied upon.)
+They are not NI 43-101 compliant, and as such should not be relied upon.)
 Previous wide-spaced drilling northeast and southeast of the Central Zone indicates these areas may have potential for resource expansion while previous limited reconnaissance work has indicated that additional gold mineralization exists on the property outside the area known to contain resources.

-Freegold's exploration program in September 2007 was focused on evaluating the large land package surrounding the deposit, where limited systematic work has been conducted in the past.
+Freegold's exploration program in 2007 was focused on evaluating the large land package surrounding the deposit, where limited systematic work has been conducted in the past.
 Freegold's efforts in 2007 included a stream, soil and rock sampling program.
 This program was followed up with a 1,788 line kilometre high resolution EM and Magnetic airborne geophysical survey.
-While new areas of gold mineralization were detected in this regional program, the focus of exploration in 2008 was directed towards mapping, sampling and geophysics aimed at expanding the known extent of the gold mineralization within the Central Zone.
-This summer's geophysical program consisted of an induced polarization (IP) survey on areas north and north-east of the Central Zone.
-The preliminary results of this geophysical survey indicate that the anomaly associated with the Central Zone, although weaker, continues to the north and the north-east, where there is thought to be potential to expand the known resources.
+The focus of exploration in 2008 was directed towards mapping, sampling and geophysics aimed at expanding the known extent of the gold mineralization within the Central Zone.
+The program consisted of an induced polarization (IP) survey on areas north and north-east of the Central Zone.
+The preliminary results of this geophysical survey indicated that the anomaly associated with the Central Zone, although weaker, continues to the north and the northeast, where there is thought to be potential to expand the known resources.

-No exploration work is currently being done on site at any of the projects pending receipt of additional funding.
+No exploration work is currently being done on site at any of the projects pending receipt of additional funding and no assurance can be given that such funding will be available.